-Place the gas cylinder on the tray at the rear of the welder.
+Place the gas cylinder on the tray at the rear of the optional welder trolley (if using).
 Retain the cylinder with the chain provided.

 Fit the gas regulator to the cylinder.
 DO NOT apply grease or oil to these joints.